Here are the pages for all of my books. Each page has one or more extracts, a synopsis, a few reviews, and links to where you can buy the book.

 Right now, this person is Pip, who knows he is here either to witness the destruction of humanity, or be an agent in saving us.

-To do his work, he needed to recall a few of his many past lives, and the majority of the book covers exciting times full of challenges, going round and round, but always learning and growing.
+To do his work, he needed to recall a few of his many past lives, and the majority of the book covers exciting and even terrible times full of challenges, going round and round, but always learning and growing.

 Would you like to join Pip in saving a future for our children, and their children and grandchildren in perpetuity?